-This work is supported by the NATO SPS programme (Project No. 985215).
-J.C. thanks the Fundação para a Ciência e a Tecnologia (FCT) for support under Project No. UID/CTM/50025/2013, co-funded by FEDER funds through the COMPETE 2020 Program.
-I.C. acknowledges financial support from the European Union through the Regional Development Fund for the "Center of Excellence for Advanced Materials and Sensing Devices" (Grant No. KK.01.1.1.01.0001), the European Union's Horizon 2020 Research and Innovation Programme under grant agreement No. 669014, and the European Union through the European Regional Development Fund - the Competitiveness and Cohesion Operational Programme (Grant No. KK.01.1.1.06).
-The work in Manchester has been funded by the UK EPSRC under Contract No. EP/P015581/1.
+This work is supported by the NATO SPS programme, project number 985215.
+JC thanks the Fundação para a Ciência e a Tecnologia (FCT) for support under project UID/CTM/50025/2013, co-funded by FEDER funds through the COMPETE 2020 Program.
+IC acknowledges financial support from the European Regional Development Fund for the 'Center of Excellence for Advanced Materials and Sensing Devices' (Grant No. KK.01.1.1.01.0001).
+The work in Manchester has been funded by the UK EPSRC under contract EP/P015581/1.